-POLLUTANT: Any element or property of sewage, agricultural, industrial or commercial waste, runoff, leachate, heated effluent or other matter whether originating at a point or name of a tha h.
-Pol

-t is or may be introduced into any sewage treatment works or waters of the Commonwealth nts shall include without limitation:
+POLLUTANT: Any element or property of sewage, agricultural, industrial or commercial waste, runoff, leachate, heated effluent, or other matter whether originating at a point or nonpoint source, that is or may be introduced into any sewage treatment works or waters of the Commonwealth.
+Pollutants shall include without limitation:

-1. paints, varnishes, and solvents;
+- 1. paints, varnishes, and solvents;

-2. oil and other automotive fluids;
+- 2. oil and other automotive fluids;

-3. non-hazardous liquid and solid wastes and yard wastes;
+- 3. non-hazardous liquid and solid wastes and yard wastes;

-4. refuse, rubbish, garbage, litter, or other discarded or abandoned objects, ordnances, accumulations and floatables;
+- 4. refuse, rubbish, garbage, litter, or other discarded or abandoned objects, ordnances, accumulations and floatables;

-5. pesticides, herbicides, and fertilizers;
+- 5. pesticides, herbicides, and fertilizers;

-6. hazardous materials and wastes;
+- 6. hazardous materials and wastes;

-7. sewage, fecal coliform and pathogens;
+- 7. sewage, fecal coliform and pathogens;

 - 8. dissolved and particulate metals;

-- 9. animal wastes:
+- 9. animal wastes;

 - 10. rock, sand, salt, soils;

 - 11. construction wastes and residues; and

 - 12. noxious or offensive matter of any kind.